Ataches/TiendaLa40_Orquestador/README.md

 TiendaLa40_Orquestador is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with sintomas_crud.
+You should have received a copy of the GNU General Public License along with TiendaLa40_Orquestador.
 If not, see https://www.gnu.org/licenses/.